JPery/img2DSL/README.md

 ## Running

-To run the experiments with the OCL dataset from [2], execute the process.sh script:
+To run the experiments with the OCL [dataset](https://ieeexplore.ieee.org/document/7962414) by Noten et al., execute the process.sh script:

 ``
 ./process.sh
 ``

-Note that the master branch contains the full OCL dataset from [2], which contains expressions that were not valid for our approach hence we did not use them in our paper [1].
+Note that the master branch contains the full OCL [dataset](https://ieeexplore.ieee.org/document/7962414), which contains expressions that were not valid for our approach hence we did not use them in our paper [1].
 To re-run the exact experiments that we present in our paper [1], please move to the branch SLE20-artifact.

 # Citation